JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 Two main types of code completion can be provided by custom language plugins: reference completion and contributor-based completion.

-Reference completion is more comfortable to implement but supports only the necessary completion action.
+Reference completion is easier to implement, but supports only the basic completion action.
 Contributor-based completion provides more features, supports all three completion types (basic, smart, and class name), and can be used, for example, to implement keyword completion.

 ### Reference Completion